Skip to Content

 • ELEVATE the injured area to a level higher than the heart, or as close to it as possible

-Complete an Annual Sports Physical
+Complete a Sports Physical

 Gearing up for the winter sports season?
 Schedule your annual physical today!

-Tags: ice skating orthopedics skiing sledding snowboarding winter sports safety
+Tags: ice skating Orthopedics skiing sledding snowboarding winter sports safety

 Related Articles